 TOOLS NEEDED: Use a proper tyre gauge with pump to check and adjust your pressures.
-This is the one we use, both for road and track.

 Whilst you’re checking the pressure is also a great time to check tread.
 Unless you do a lot of track days (which wears out the edges), your tyres should last a while.
 Still, learn how to find the tread gauge on the tyre and use it to assess how quickly you’re using up the tyre.
 Riding off-road or on roads with lots of potholes

 Brakes and pads

 If you do a lot of track days, or just ride really fast, you’ll probably need to check your brake pads frequently.

 To do this, look inside your brake calipers at the pads.
 You can use a ruler or vernier to measure them accurately.
 If they’re around 2mm at the thinnest part, it’s time to replace them.